 A.5.7.2.1.3 Test Requirements

-The SS-RSRQ measurement accuracy shall fulfil the requirements in section 10.1.8.1.1.
+The SS-RSRQ absolute measurement accuracy in test 1 shall be within the range Nominal SS-RSRQ+2.5dB to Nominal SS-RSRQ -3.5dB and the SS-RSRQ measurement accuracy in test 2 shall be within the range Nominal SS-RSRQ +3.5dB to Nominal SS-RSRQ -4.5dB according to the requirements in section 10.1.8.1.1 with an additional -1dB margin reflecting the possible impact of UE self noise in the test.
+Nominal SS-RSRQ is the value shown in table A.5.7.2.1.2-3.
+The SS-RSRQ relative measurement accuracy shall meet the requirements in section 10.1.8.1.1.

 A.5.7.2.2 EN-DC Inter-frequency measurement accuracy with FR2 serving cell and FR2 TDD target cell